codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/detailed.md

     **MARKDOWN FORMATTING**

-3. Make sure you can see both the Edit Mode in VSCode and the Preview Mode in VSCode or GitHub while you review the following:
+3. Make sure you can see both the Edit Mode in VS Code and the Preview Mode in VS Code or GitHub while you review the following:

     * Hash marks (#), are used for formatting headings.
         * A single # is heading "level 1" which is biggest, ## is "level 2", slightly smaller, and so on.